andymg/tinydraw/README.md

 ## Tools developed by ourselves

-- [histogram](histogram/histogram.sh) draws the one raw data in SVG with histogram
+- [histogram](histogram/histogram.sh) draws the one row data in SVG with histogram

 > This tool derives from